 Now, what stands out to me… first and foremost…. isn’t the vast sum of money requested….. or that GM has yet to deliver on it’s promises, to this day (particularly pertaining to electric cars and the Chevy Volt)….
 No, instead… what stands out to me is that GM’s retirement plans, which they sought to subsidize with these funds… are totally different than what we have today.

 Specifically, when’s the last time that anyone heard the words, “30 and out?”

 What is that?

 “30 and out?”
-You mean to say that people used to be able to retire, after 30 years on the job?
-So, I dug a little deeper….. and as it turns out….. the U.A.W.
-(United Auto Workers) did in fact offer, “30 and out retirement plans,” back in 1971….
+You mean that people used to retire after 30 years?
+And that’s exactly what it used to mean, in fact, the U.A.W.
+(United Auto Workers) apparently offered, “30 and out retirement plans,” back in 1971.